Neloy262/ticon_task/README.md

 To run the server we just neeed to run the app.py file.
 To test the server we can run the test.py file.

 For training the model I used the scripts given in the yolov5 repository.
 I only changed the data.yaml since there are only 2 classes and specified the dataset directory.

+Details about the training experiments can be found in the pdf file.